remirror/remirror/.changeset/selfish-pigs-complain.md

 '@remirror/extension-link': patch
 ---

-push onUpdateLink to the end of the execution queu to prevent possible DOMException
+Delay trigger of `onUpdateLink` till the end of the execution queue to prevent updates on stale state.

-Failed to execute 'collapse' on 'Selection' if prev node size is larger than current.